PyMoDAQ/PyMoDAQ/documentation/usage/Features.rst

   acquisition as a function of multiple actuators *positions*.
 Many kind of *scans* are possible: 1Ds, 2Ds, NDs, set of points and many ways to perform each of these among which :ref:`adaptive_scans` scan modes have been recently developed (from version 2.0.1).
-* The second one is the :ref:`DAQ_Logger`.
+* The second one is the :ref:`DAQ_Logger_module`.
 It is a layer between all the detectors within the dashboard and various ways to log data acquired from these detectors.
 As of now, one can log to :

   * a local binary hdf5 file